Bubbaloo213/Bubbaloo213/README.md

 By night, I’m a **Master’s student focused on Offensive Security**, building hands-on skills through **ethical, authorized labs** and **packet analysis with Wireshark**.

-**what's my why?** Merge my passion for technology and values to secure.
+**What's my why?** Merge my passion for technology and values to secure.

 ---

 <h2> 🤳 Connect with me:</h2>